Homemade simple syrup turns this Ginger Pear Bourbon Martini into a seasonal favorite. It’s the ultimate winter cocktail.

 In a small sauce pan, combine the water, honey, pear, cinnamon and ginger.
 Bring it to a simmer over medium heat.
 Whisk or stir it until the honey dissolves, so it doesn’t burn on the bottom of the pan.

-How to Make a Pear Bourbon Cocktail
+How to Make a Ginger Pear Bourbon Martini

 Along with the bourbon and simple syrup, you’ll also need pear nectar.
-I like to use pear nectar instead of pear juice, but you can use either – whatever easiest to find.
+I like to use pear nectar instead of pear juice, but you can use either – whatever is easiest to find.

 Combine the bourbon, pear nectar, simple syrup, and lemon juice in a cocktail shaker with ice.
 Vigorously shake until chilled.